William Kennedy to retain position as OCI honorary treasurer

 The OCI then confirmed that Kennedy, the outgoing Honorary Treasurer, “was the only other candidate nominated for the position prior to the close-off date, will now be elected to fill this key OCI Executive Committee role”.

-Kennedy, who represents Cycling Ireland, was actually nominated for the position by three of the 34 Olympic-affiliated federations: Archery Ireland, Irish Ice Hockey Association, and the Irish Amateur Wrestling Association.
+Kennedy, who formerly represented Cycling Ireland, was actually nominated for the position by three of the 34 Olympic-affiliated federations: Archery Ireland, Irish Ice Hockey Association, and the Irish Amateur Wrestling Association.

 This leaves 28 nominations in total for the various positions, including three candidates to succeed Pat Hickey as OCI president: acting OCI president Willie O’Brien, who took over last August after Hickey stepped aside pending the outcome of the Rio ticket-touting charges; Swim Ireland CEO and current OCI executive member Sarah Keane; and Bernard O’Byrne, former CEO of the FAI and currently CEO of Basketball Ireland.